pkellner/pluralsight-working-with-components-in-react/m7/m7-clip-97-claude-wild2/ARCHITECTURE_SERVER_COMPONENTS.md

 Due to Next.js constraints where server components cannot be imported by client components, we made the following adjustments:

-- **ThemedAppShell** is now a client component that renders the entire app shell
+- **ThemedAppShell** is a client component that renders the app shell with theme support
-- Static content (header, footer structure) is rendered within this client component
+- The main page structure is composed in the server component `page.jsx`
-- Client islands (HeaderActions, TodoStats, FooterActions) are embedded directly
+- Client components (HeaderActions, TodoStats, FooterActions) handle all interactive elements
+- TodoStateManager centralizes all todo-related state management and UI composition

 ### 2. Component Structure